rafaelfcardoso/rafaelfcardoso/README.md

 ### Hi there,
-I'm a Software Engineer training in JavaScript technologies, experience with the tools below.
+I'm a Software Engineer specializing in JavaScript technologies, experience with the tools below.
 <p>🌱 I’m currently learning NodeJS, Solidity.</p>